heidihuang-wav/astro-cactus/src/content/post/piano-scales.md

 - **Price:** Tiered plans
 - **Open Source:** Promised if the company winds down ([very unlikely](https://help.remnote.com/en/articles/6085006-can-i-trust-you-ll-be-around-for-the-long-haul))

 Remnote allows you to create flashcards directly from your notes, helping you visualize the connections between facts you're learning.
-Before using Remnote, I used to take notes for my classes and then turn them into flashcards, which was time-consuming.
+Before using Remnote, I used to take notes for my classes and then convert them into flashcards at a later time, which was time-consuming.
 Remnote's integrated approach of creating cards while taking notes has made my study routine much more efficient and intuitive.

 ---